AzureAD/microsoft-authentication-library-for-js/lib/msal-core/docs/response-types.md

 | `id_token`| [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html#Authentication) | ID Token | Authentication |
 |`id_token token`| [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html#Authentication) | Access Token and ID token | Authorization & Authentication |

 **Note: Given that `msal@1.x` uses the OAuth 2.0 Implicit Flow exclusively, which leverages URL fragments for token reception, it is important to be mindful of URL length limitations.
-In some cases, getting both an access token and ID token in the same URL may cause unexpected or incorrect behavior.**
+Browsers like IE impose restrictions on the length of URLs, so getting both an access token and ID token in the same URL may cause unexpected or incorrect behavior.**

 ## Response Type configuration and behavior

-The `response_type` attribute presented above is not a directly configurable element of an authorization server request in `msal@1.x`.
+The `response_type` attribute presented above cannot be configured directly.
 However, it is important to understand the way `msal@1.x` determines which response type is set and, therefore, what kind of token the developer can expect for each scenario.
 The factors that come into consideration when setting the request's `response_type` parameter are the following:

 1. The `msal@1.x` API called
 2. Whether the account passed into the request configuration matches the account in the MSAL cache